MicrosoftDocs/power-automate-docs/articles/odata-filters.md

     ![configure sharepoint trigger](media/odata-filters/configure-sharepoint-trigger.png)

-## Search the destination for the changed item
+## Search the destination for the new or changed item

 We use the **SQL Server - Get rows** action to search the destination for the new or changed item.